llVn0YjMLG9Y1gAZwSUYezIfBPNnRB1JIi7LpqAJ

 Couple wearing red and blue converse shoes.

 One of the biggest adjustments after marriage is deciding where to live.
-While many couples choose to stay with their parents or extended family, others prefer to move out and build a home of their own.
-There’s no single setup that works for everyone, but having your own space can help many couples grow stronger together.
+Some couples stay with parents or extended family, while others choose to move out and start living independently.
+There’s no single arrangement that works for everyone, but having your own space can help many couples grow together and build a stronger relationship.

 Learning to Make Decisions Together

 Living separately gives couples more freedom to manage their daily lives in their own way.
-From budgeting and household routines to handling responsibilities, couples learn how to make decisions together without depending too much on other family members.
+From budgeting and household routines to handling responsibilities, couples learn how to make decisions together while learning to manage things more independently.

 This can also help build confidence and teamwork early in the marriage.